Community-Engaged Research Partnership Award

 This award acknowledges the efforts of the BE-LUNG Initiative: Building Capacity for a Community-Based Research Partnership to Optimize Physical Activity in Lung Cancer Survivors, an intervention to increase physical activity among lung cancer survivors in Chicago.
 This exemplary partnership between Gilda's Club Chicago, (led by Kathleen Boss, director of special initiatives) a community organization that supports individuals and their families and friends whose lives have been impacted by cancer, and Shirley Ryan AbilityLab (led by Prakash S. Jayabalan, MD, PhD).
 The partnership also included the Robert H. Lurie Comprehensive Cancer Center of Northwestern University (led by Victoria Villaflor, MD).

-This award acknowledges Cooking Up Health: Docs & Kids in the Kitchen, a partnership between Common Threads, a community organization fighting childhood obesity, and Northwestern’s Osher Center for Integrative Medicine.
+This award acknowledges Cooking Up Health: Docs & Kids in the Kitchen, a partnership between Common Threads, a community organization fighting childhood obesity, and Northwestern’s Osher Center for Integrative Health.
 This exemplary partnership teaches Northwestern medical students about nutrition through the lens of culinary medicine, community health and hands-on cooking.
 The medical students then deliver the healthy habit messages to Chicago Public Schools elementary school children in underserved communities.

 This award acknowledges the efforts of the Pastors4PCOR (Patient-Centered Outcomes Research), or P4P, engaging faith-based communities in health research, a collaborative partnership of 12 churches serving underrepresented populations in Chicago and south suburban areas and their congregants, community health advocates, health system providers and academic health scientists.